Wounds Canada Research Posters and Presentations:

 where science, innovations and health leaders come together!

-View the winning 2025 oral poster presentations, moderated by the Abstract Chair of the National Conference, Jérôme Patry, DPM, MD, CCMF, MSc, in a two-part series and check out our poster archives over the last decade below.
+Watch the award-winning 2025 oral poster presentations, moderated by National Conference Abstract Chair Jérôme Patry, DPM, MD, CCMF, MSc, in this two-part series.
+You can also explore our poster archives from the past decade.

 Image